 Since beer contains both yeast and sugar, consuming it can increase the risk of developing a yeast infection—especially if consumed in large amounts.

+So, can beer cause a yeast infection?
+Some people worry that they can get a yeast infection from beer.
+While drinking beer may not directly cause a yeast infection, it can increase your chances of getting one.
 To understand how beer can cause a yeast infection, let’s look at how yeast infections occur in the first place.

 Yeasts are single-celled fungi, many of which exist both in and on the human body.
 Usually, the yeasts in our body do not cause us any issues.
 They may even play an essential role in a healthy microbiome.